ilesanmi-007/GemMine-final-project/README.md

 # GemMine-final-project
-this is gemMine final project
+This is gemMine final project

 $the person class: